 You should also receive prompt medical attention so a healthcare professional can record the wound and recommend further treatment.
 Another concern is disease and/or infection caused from dog bites.
 You’ll want to know whether a Rabies shot is necessary, and the only way to determine this is to find out if the dog responsible for attacking you is carrying any diseases or infections.

-When it comes to pursuing a dog bite claim, the two most crucial steps to take immediately after the attack are:
+When it comes to pursuing a dog bite injury claim, the two most crucial steps to take immediately after the attack are:

 - Seek medical attention and document all injuries and medical conditions that may potentially be attributed to the dog bite or attack.